ZanzyTHEbar/ESP32GreenHouseTowerDIY-Docs/vitepress/docs/src/pages/firmware_guide/rest_api.md

 Any REST API client can be used to communicate with the ESP devices.
 We recommend using [Thunder Client](https://www.thunderclient.com/) to test the REST API, as it's free and is a vscode extension.

 For basic `GET` requests, you can use your browser of choice.

+We recommend using home assistant to control the devices, as it has a built-in REST API client.

+If you are not using home assistant, you can use `Node-Red` to control the devices.

 ### Standard